-During the Developer Launch period, you can request to have your connector listed in the Data Studio in-product Gallery as well as the public gallery.
+You can publish your connector to the Data Studio in-product Gallery as well as the public gallery.
 Users will be able to add and use your connector from either gallery.

-To publish your Community Connector, it needs to be reviewed.
-If approved the connector will be included in the galleries.
-You need to complete the following tasks to publish your connector.
+To publish your connector, it needs to be verified.
+If approved, the connector will be included in the galleries.
+Make sure to review the Publishing Checklist before publishing your connector.

 - Indicate in the description that it is a paid service / connector.